Prodegy03/cse210-02/README.md

 TODO:
 Create a player class
     - player starts with 300 points
+    - player name (string)
+    - Continuing playing (bool)
-Create a card class
+Create a deck class
-    - random card from ints 1-13
+    - random card from ints 1-13 (4 sets of these)
+    *- suits